 ADMINISTRATION

 Section 1.
 Checks and Notes.
-All checks, notes, drafts and other commercial paper of the Corporation shall be signed by at least two officers of the Corporation or by such other person or persons as the Board may from time to time designate.
+All checks, notes, drafts and other commercial paper of the Corporation shall be signed by the Treasurer and the Board Chair or one member of the Trustees of the Corporation or by such other person or persons as the Board may from time to time designate.

 Section 2.
 Execution of Other Instruments.
 The Trustees, except as otherwise provided in these bylaws, may by resolution authorize any officer or agent of the Corporation to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Corporation, and such authority may be general or confined to specific instances.
-Unless so authorized, no officer, agent or employee shall have any power or authority to bind the Corporation by any contract or engagement or to pledge its credit or to render it liable monetarily for any purpose in any amount.
+Unless so authorized, no officer, agent, employee or trustee shall have any power or authority to bind the Corporation by any contract or engagement or to pledge its credit or to render it liable monetarily for any purpose in any amount.

 Section 3.
 Deposits.
 All funds of the Corporation shall be deposited from time to time to the credit of the Corporation in such banks, trust companies or other depositories as the Trustees may select.